thebugisreal/thebugisreal/README.md

-- 👋 Hi, I’m @thebugisreal
+- 👋 Hi, I’m Hưng
-- 👀 I’m interested in ...
+- 👀 I’m a Web developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript in depth
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Nice to see you here
-- 📫 How to reach me ...
+- 📫 Reach me at: huyhung.dev@gmail.co

 <!---
 thebugisreal/thebugisreal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.